BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

 You’ll notice most observations are at a 30-minute interval, but we’ve got some entries at odd intervals that have missing values from some sources.
 We can filter out null values using the DCA’s Transformations feature.

 In a new cell in your notebook, mouse over the DCA icon on the right and select Transformations.
 If you mouse over individual cells, you’ll see a popup appear next to the cell that allows you to **Filter values like this**.
-Hover over the `NaN` value in the CCGT column, and select the filter:
+Hover over the `NaN` value in the "Other" column, and select the filter:

 <p align="center">
 <img src = readme_images/filer_nan.png width="800">